6 Simple Steps for Effective Dog Distraction Training

 The distance between those two concepts is considerable and it is where most dog owners get frustrated and give up on their dog’s training.
 Dogs learn behaviors fairly quickly.
 Any puppy owner can attest to the fact that it didn’t take long to get the pup to sit or shake when they held up a treat.
 But, expecting that same pup to hold the sit when there is some enticing distraction nearby is far more challenging to achieve, and that is where the generalizing (or proofing) phase of training comes into play.
 The proofing phase of training takes some time, but it is highly rewarding as you see your dog’s improvement growing exponentially.

-Here are my top tips for training a dog to be reliable around distractions:
+Here are six top tips for training a dog to be reliable around distractions:

-This simple concept helps your dog develop the understanding of impulse control and learn to stay and wait for permission to go.
+This simple concept helps your dog develop an understanding of impulse control and learn to stay and wait for permission to go.
 As you develop better control, take the training out and about.
 Work with the dog in ways and locations that simulate the types of distractions you expect to encounter in your life together.
 Practicing the skills in a variety of situations and under increasing levels of distraction exposes the dog to more realistic situations.
-As you create a history of successful repetition your dog is better prepared for encountering the real thing when it happens unexpectedly.
+As you create a history of successful repetition, your dog is better prepared to encounter the real thing when it happens unexpectedly.